Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 The dismantling

+2018 is when the structural break became irreversible under insolvency law.
 The Insolvency and Bankruptcy Code process, once it begins, has its own physics.
-Su-Kam entered the NCLT process over the defaulted debt, and from that moment the founder was, in every practical sense, a spectator at the dismantling of his own life’s work.
+Su-Kam entered the NCLT/CIRP process over the defaulted debt, and from that moment the founder was, in every practical sense, a spectator at the dismantling of his own life’s work.

 ₹240crLoan default